 Scientific integrity is one of the most important pillars supporting the standing of science in the world, and it is the responsibility of all researchers to ensure that their work is carried out to the utmost of standards of professional ethics.
 In all aspects of research, Members will not engage in fraud, dishonest misrepresentation, coercive manipulation, censorship, or other misconduct that alters the meaning, content, veracity, validity, or attribution of research findings.
 The EAG expects its membership, in addition to the guidelines set out here, to follow the principles of similar guidelines laid down by fellow professional geochemical societies and national funding agencies for ethical behavior in research and publication.
 This applies to all EAG-sponsored activities, events, and publications.

 Allegations of scientific misconduct may be submitted to the EAG when the alleged action is directly connected to publications, presentations, and meetings operated under the direction of the Society.
 Members are expected to behave according to professional scientific and personal ethics standards.
-Any individual covered by this policy who believes that a violation of the code of professional ethics has occurred, involving an individual or group of individuals, should contact an EAG Ethics Committee member, EAG Councillor, or journal editor.
+Any individual covered by this policy who believes that a violation of the code of professional ethics has occurred, involving an individual or group of individuals, should contact an EAG Ethics, Diversity and Inclusion Committee member, EAG Councillor, or journal editor.
 All reports of scientific misconduct will be investigated promptly.